 update-rc.d nginx defaults

-System administration is always fun and challenging, and if you are looking to supercharge your career in it, then you may refer this online course by Jason Cannon.
+System administration is always fun and challenging, and if you are looking to supercharge your career in it, then you may refer to this Udemy course.